socialresearchcentre/dialrjars/cran-comments.md

 This is a resubmission.
 In this version I have:

-* put Title in DESCRIPTION into title case

-* single quoted software names in DESCRIPTION.
+* removed redundancy in the Description field

 ## Test environments
 * local: win install, R 3.5.1